Best AI File Renamer & Batch Rename Tools 2026: 8 Tested

 Limitations:

-- Supported file formats and platform details are not well documented
+- Supported file formats and platform details are not well documented on the public site

 - No confirmed folder monitoring for automatic ongoing renaming